 The Jews, Egyptians, and Sumerians all appreciated Aquamarine, and many warriors would wear it to battle to achieve victory.

-A lot of ancient medicines used powder from Aquamarine to help cure all kinds of infection, but it was said to be especially useful for eye afflictions.
+Many ancient medicines used powder from Aquamarine to help cure all kinds of infections, but it was said to be especially useful for eye afflictions.

-The stone is thought to be an incredible help in achieving emotional well-being.
+The stone can be an incredible help in achieving emotional well-being.
 It is used widely as a symbol in Tarot, as well as a meditation aid.

-It is said to help you achieve inner peace.
-It is also considered by some to be an excellent aligner of the spiritual and the physical, which will be greatly beneficial for those who are feeling an imbalance or disharmony in their lives.
+It can help you achieve inner peace.
+Some also consider it to be an excellent aligner of the spiritual and the physical, which will greatly benefit those who are feeling an imbalance or disharmony in their lives.

 Regardless of how you use Aquamarine, either as a piece of jewelry or as an aid to your spiritual journey, this stone’s cool and peaceful color is the ideal complement to any skin tone or setting.

 Aquamarine is a stone of immaculateness and something that sailors want to carry with them in the high oceans.
 The calming energies of this stone help manage stress and calm the mind.

 It shields your aura from negative influences.
 It’s very popular among pregnant ladies to help protect them and their unborn children.

 Aquamarine is also useful in easing sore throats, thyroid issues, and hypersensitivities by soothing the immune system and hormonal functions.

 The second birthstone for March is Bloodstone.
 It’s a dark green stone with clear red spots of iron oxide.